Shaofan Li

 B.S., Mechanical Engineering, East China University of Science and Technology, 1982

-- Nonlocal fluid dynamics and Peridynamics: Li’s research group has applied mesh-free particle methods and peridynamics methods to simulate material and structure failure at multiscale.
+- Developing phase-field and Peridynamics methods for modeling fracture and dislocations.
+Li’s research group has been developing phase-field and peridynamics methods to simulate material and structure failure at multiscale.
 We have used mesh-free methods to simulate large-scale ductile failure in steel structures, and they have applied the peridynamics method to simulate soil fragmentation and fracture in metals, ceramics, concrete structures, and in ice sheets.
-As part of this research, they have developed a nonlocal fluid dynamic --- Updated Lagrangian Particle Hydrodynamics (ULPH) to model and simulate fluid flows from cough-jets to multiphase flow to fluid-structure interaction problems.

 News